 What is ISO 22301?

-Business continuity management (or societal security, as it is named in the ISO 22301 standard) is a global term covering all the systems, operating controls and measures an organisation should have in place for managing its overall business continuity risks, i.e. managing how you would carry on working in as seamless a manner possible in the event of a disruptive incident, such as fire, flood, systems failure, fraud, industrial espionage or even terrorist type actions.
+Business continuity management (or societal security, as it is named in the ISO 22301 standard) is a global term covering all the systems, operating controls and measures an organisation should have in place for managing its overall business continuity risks, i.e. managing how you would carry on working in as seamless a manner possible in the event of a disruptive incident, such as fire, flood, systems failure, fraud, national of global pandemic, industrial espionage or even terrorist type actions.

 What are its benefits?

 - gives a greater chance of surviving a major incident

 - helps ensure continuity of supply

 - helps ensure compliance with legislation – if you are a “level 1 responder” (e.g. emergency services, local government) the Civil Contingencies Act requires you by law to have in place measures to deal with incidents

 - creates potential to lower insurance premiums – insurance is available to a certain extent for specific risks, but by being able to demonstrate, through ISO 22301 accreditation, that you have a sound business continuity management system you may be able to negotiate lower premiums

 How we can help you implement and maintain it